Due at 8am on Monday, 12 February 2018

 Click the "Python" radiobutton and the "Show

 Codeblock" checkbox.
-Type in the following Python code.
+Type in (or just cut-n-paste) the

 for whichever field you're using.